rust-lang/rust/text/0000-c-str-deref.md

 # Drawbacks

-The change of the deref target is another breaking change to `CString`.
+The change of the deref target type is another breaking change to `CString`.
 In practice the main purpose of borrowing from `CString` is to obtain a raw pointer with `.as_ptr()`; for code which only does this and does not expose the slice in type annotations, parameter signatures and so on,